Fatal Workplace Injuries

 • Or some type of violent incident

 As the spouse or family of a fatally injured worker, you have certain rights to compensation.
-Dealing with the death of a loved one is always difficult, but when they were taken from you because of some tragic accident, it can make it all the more difficult to cope.
+Dealing with the death of a loved one is always difficult, but when they were taken from you because of some tragic accident, it can be all the more challenging to cope.

 Between funeral costs, burial costs, the loss of income, outstanding medical bills, and loss of companionship, the aftermath of their loss can be difficult to bear.
-Our firm can work with you to seek maximum benefits and compensation for your loved ones’ fatal injuries.
-We know how to navigate the claims process, negotiate settlements, and can take your case to trial if need be.
+Our firm can work with you to seek maximum benefits and compensation for your loved one’s fatal injuries.
+We know how to navigate the claims process, negotiate settlements, and can take your case to trial if necessary.

 • Funeral/burial expenses